brpaz/vscode-advanced-snippets/README.md

 Snippets are a great way to be more productive and code faster.
 VScode built-in snippets are great, but they have some limitions, like:

-- The JSON snippet format is hard to manage.
+- The original VSCOde JSON snippet format is hard to manage.
 - There is not an interface to see all your snippets at a glance and create new ones.
-- The "context" is limited.
-You can only specify spippets by language and not by file path for example.
-I don´t want to see `dependabot.yml` snippets, if I am not in a `dependabot.yml` file.
+- The "context" where the spinnet is applied is limited.
+(You can only specify spippets by language and not by file path for example.
+I don´t want to see `dependabot.yml` snippets, if I am not in a `dependabot.yml` file)

-This extensions aims to improve these issues.
+This extensions aims to solve this issues, and making managing snippets inside VS Code a better experience.

 ## Demo